Knowledge Strata

 A legal deposition or expert-witness interview.

-Layer 1 commoditises first.
-Generic methods are the easiest for AI to replicate.
-Layer 2 follows, and only as models absorb enough industry-specific training data.
+Layer 1 goes first.
+Generic methods are the easiest for AI to copy.
+Layer 2 follows later, once models have seen enough industry-specific data.

 Pricing & discount decisions

-Published price list, discount-authority matrix, approval thresholds, quarterly revenue targets.
+Published price list, discount-authority matrix, approval thresholds, revenue targets.

 When to concede on price versus hold the line.
 Which customers will walk.
-Which are signalling churn.
-When a dropped margin wins loyalty and when it signals weakness.
+When a dropped margin wins loyalty, and when it signals weakness.

 Vendor & supplier selection